There are so many options when it comes to decorating your kitchen, especially in terms of tiling. Here are some recommendations:

 02 of 05

 Linen Texture Ceramic Tile For Kitchen Floor (Like DalTile's Identity Series)

-You really have to feel this tile surface to get the full effect of this linen texture.
-Best thing is that it's not an expensive, premium brand: it's Dal-Tile.
+You have to feel this tile surface to get the full effect of this linen texture.
+The best thing is that it's not an expensive, premium brand: it's Dal-Tile.
 It's made in Italy, part of the Identity fabric style tile (Metro Taupe shown here).
 Like the wood-like tile mentioned elsewhere in this article, no one will ever mistake it for the real thing.
-But that's not the point.
 Linen-texture tile provides superior grip (after all, kitchens are wet places) and low sheen.

 03 of 05